Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

   - `INACTIVE` - The boundary is inactive in the provider.

 `providerStatus`, just like the geometry, is a static attribute.
 In case this attribute is changed at the provider, the boundary's `status` is updated and a new boundary is created with the updated `providerStatus` in order to maintain history.

+The `geometry` may be invalidly registered with the provider, more information in [Troubleshooting](#troubleshooting).

 ```json
 {